GoktugGuvercin/The-Theory-of-Deep-Learning/README.md

     * Transformers do not have such a design issue; it is capable of parallel processing.
 In inference stage, masking future tokens in self-attention leads transformer decoders to generate tokens one at a time.
 Nevertheless, in training stage, it processes entire entire sequence in parallel by teacher forcing.

-### What are the three main limitations that impact mRNA analysis in deep learning ?
+## List three main limitations impacting mRNA analysis in deep learning ?

 - Many models utilize context windows that are too short to effectively process mRNA sequences.
 On the other hand, mRNAs are often extremely long.
 This makes it more difficult to model long-range dependencies.